 Engaging Vitality - Intermediate level class: Mid-space and Ignition

-The Mid-space or midline is a concept which has always played an important role in East Asian Medicine as well as in Osteopathy.
+The mid-space or midline is a concept which has always played an important role in East Asian Medicine , Internal Cultivation as well as in Osteopathy.

 In East Asian Medicine and Inner Cultivation traditions we find many references to the Mid-space.
 It is narrowly connected with the ideas about the Extraordinary Vessels which have developed over the last 2000 years.
 From East Asian Medical and Inner Cultivation perspectives the Du, Ren and Chong Mai are all expressions of the Mid-space.
-In some Inner cultivation texts we can also find the mentioning of an even more central aspect, the Zhong Mai or Central Vessel.
-Also, from Osteopathic and Cranial perspectives the Mid-space is a very important concept.
+In some Inner cultivation texts we can find also the mentioning of an even more central aspect, the Huang Dao, the Yellow Pathway or Central Vessel.
+This correlates also with understanding of the Central Vessel as it is seen in the Tantric traditions.
+Also, from Osteopathic and Cranial-Sacral perspectives the Mid-space is a very important concept and closely related to the Embryonic development.

 We can see the Mid-space as the core of our system, or as the central axis, on which our whole system organizes itself around.
-In the clinical setting is the free flow in and openness of the Mid-space essential.
-If we are able to palpate the Mid-space and are able to open it up, we can greatly improve the whole self-reorganizing ability of the system.
+In the clinical setting, the free flow in and openness of the Mid-space is essential.
+If we are able to palpate the mid-space , are able to feel healthy or pathological manifestations and are able to open up the midspace , we can greatly improve the whole self-reorganizing ability of the system.

-Another aspect of the Mid-space is the concept that the Chong, Ren and Du Mai are all expressions of the Yuan Qi 元氣 (Primal Qi)
+Another aspect of the Mid-space is the concept that the Central Channel along with the Chong, Ren and Du Mai are all transmitters of the Yuan Qi 元氣 (Primal Qi), another pointer to the vital importance of this axis.

 Ignition is a palpable process in which we perceive comprehensive transformations related to the influence of the Yuan Qi 元氣 (Primal Qi) on the body.
 These transformations express themselves as improved coherence, communication, connections and organization.